thunderrabbit/docs/docs/arvo/basic.md

     ~your-urbit:dojo> |sync %examples ~ladnub-lorwyn %examples

-Depending on network traffic, this initial merge and sync could take anywhere between thirty seconds to several minutes.
+Depending on network traffic, this initial merge and sync could take anywhere between thirty seconds and several minutes.
 Upon a successful sync you'll see the
 output:

     sync succeeded from %examples on ~ladnub-lorwyn to %examples